 On top of the costs of renovations, treating paralysis often involves several surgeries and constant medical assistance.
 On a daily basis, someone with quadriplegia will likely need several machines to help them function, including a breathing apparatus and a urine and feces drainage bag.
 This kind of constant care is not cheap, and health insurance will only cover so much.
 That is why filing a personal injury claim against the person who caused your accident may be the best option for staying financially stable.

 A spinal cord injury can permanently affect a person’s strength, sensation, and mobility from the point of the injury and below.
 Victims generally find that every aspect of their lives is impacted: they will not only be physically limited, but emotionally and socially as well.

 If you have suffered a spinal cord injury, you will not only need immediate medical attention, but intense care throughout the rehabilitation process.
-The medical expenses will pile up quickly, and victims will likely miss time from work or lose the ability to work altogether.
+The medical expenses will pile up quickly, and you will likely miss time from work or lose the ability to work altogether.
 Unfortunately, you can’t count on insurance companies to help you.
+They often put their own profits over your well-being, despite the fact that they are legally obligated to give you proper compensation following an accident.
 That’s where we come in.